ozvar/research_workshop/README.md

-# Tools and Knowledge to Detect Statistical Oddities in Published Research
+# Detect Statistical Oddities in Published Research: Practical and Theoretical Tools

 This repository houses the content presented at a workshop on research evaluation at the IGGI Conference 2019.